 On the south side of those tracks was the church I’d gone to . . .

 . . . the library where I spent an unhealthy amount of time (the first floor was full of rows and rows of books, we had a great library) . . .

-. . . the house where my family cared for foster kids and the place I got really really really very quite sick and places we had birthdays and got our family dog and had our favorite Chinese food.
+. . . the house where my family cared for foster kids and the place I got very sick and places we had birthdays and got our family dog and had our favorite Chinese food.
 It was where friends lived, where I played weeknight tennis against my dad, and the only place I ever really had gone fishing, where I learned to drive.
 There was a real sense of real loss seeing that stuff reduced to a pile.
 For as far as you could see.
 You could not revisit it anymore.

-I heard first person trauma stories.
-Most were from people who rode out the storm, who retreated inland and lost power and still were flooded, traumatized people coming to grips with their new reality.
+I heard first person trauma stories from folks who rode out the storm, who retreated inland and lost power and still were flooded, traumatized people coming to grips with their new reality.

 One guy told me his story.
 He ignored all warnings.
-He told anyone who would talk to him that he was in his house which was swept away by the storm surge, with him in it.
+He stayed in his house which was swept away by the storm surge, with him in it.
 He climbed out and rode his roof, blown debris flying overhead.
-Yes, he was on top of his roof while it was floating with the storm surge.
+Yes, he was on top of his roof while it was floating atop the storm surge.
 He stayed low, keeping his head down as debris blew over his head.
-Hours later, the water sat the roof down on a debris pile.
+Eventually the water sat the roof down on a debris pile.
 He wasn’t sure how long he’d been on the roof.
 He picked his way through the rubble and walked away, having somehow escaped the consequences of his horrible decision.
 It was hard to believe his story, hard to believe he’d survived, and hard to call him a liar.
 Maybe he was telling the truth.
 I don’t know.

 There is always exaggeration in tragedy, just as there are horrors never told.

 I heard the story of another guy, on TV.
 I knew him.
 Responsible, respected, served in Vietnam.
 Doesn’t make stuff up.
-While in high school I worked for him as an umpire; I remembered that summer night the two of us crowded around a small concession stand TV after a baseball game I called and he scored and watched OJ and Al Cowlings in the slow white Bronco.
-Anyway, during Katrina, he had ignored the evacuation warnings.
-He stayed in his old, majestic, two story home, near the beach and south of the tracks.
+While in high school I worked for him as an umpire; I remembered one summer night the two of us crowded around a small concession stand TV after a baseball game that I worked and he scored and watched OJ and Al Cowlings in the slow white Bronco.
+During Katrina, he also ignored evacuation warnings.
+He stayed in his old, majestic, two story home, near the beach, south of the tracks.
 Katrina rose the water to his doorstep, the water forced itself inside, and flooded the first floor of his house.
 When it filled the entire first floor, he and his wife had no choice but to go upstairs.
-The water kept rising, to the window sills of the second floor.
-They couldn’t stay in the house, so he belted himself to his wife and they swam out a second floor window, where they rode out the storm clinging to a tree.
+The water kept rising, to the second floor windows.
+Rising water meant they couldn’t stay in the house, so he belted himself to his wife and they swam out a second floor window, where they rode out the storm clinging to a tree.

 Those are stories of survivors.
 We will never get the stories of others who decided to “ride it out.”

 The “coast” community lost more than their stuff, their businesses, the people who the storm killed or who just moved away.
 They lost the sameness, the comforting familiarity of home.
 They could not go back to it.
 Two weeks after Katrina, the only thing that appeared the same on the coast was the Mississippi Sound.
-Just before I left to return home from our relief trip, the Mississippi Sound sat still, quiet, serene and smug, yet fat and fed, having ingested the Coast.
-Its water had been pushed at the community, held there while it raged, then when it retreated back into the Sound it served as a Giant Rake trapping and dragging things, earth, and flesh.
+Just before I left to return home from our relief trip, the Mississippi Sound sat still, quiet, serene and smug, fat and fed, having ingested the Coast.